NousernameSG/FurtherQ-Problem-Sets/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repository is a collection of intereting math problems that I had found or thought of, and would like to share it with the rest of the world.
+This repository is a collection of interesting math problems that I had found or thought of, and would like to share it with the rest of the world.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>